violasignorile01/ETL/readme.md

 - SQL Database: 'stackoverflow_survey_db'
 - Tables within DB: 'survey_2017', 'survey_2018', 'survey_2019'

-The SQL database and tables were chosen so that survey would have a separate table with common elements (fields) across all 3 years.
-In the future, we can add new tables with the same elements, iterating through the same process for each year (read in .CSV, clean, transform, insert into .SQL table, etc.)
+The SQL database and tables were chosen so that survey would have a separate table with common elements across all 3 years.
+In the future, new tables can be added, with the same elements, iterating through the same process for each year (read in .CSV, clean, transform, insert into .SQL table, etc.)